-You need to make and follow a budget while in DUI Court.
+You need to make and follow a budget while in Drug Court.
 With help, you will write down all your bills and develop a budget.
-You will be asked to complete classes on managing your finances.
+You may be asked to complete classes on managing your finances.
 Part of recovery is eliminating the stress that comes from excessive debt or not having enough income to cover your expenses.
 Make sure you pay bills before you spend money on other things.
 This includes paying your Child Support!
 The Team will help you with the resources to get your finances under control.
-Ask approval for purchases of things you want exceeding \$200.
+Ask for approval before purchasing any wants exceeding \$200.

-\ Be involved in positive activities in the community
+★ Be involved in positive activities in the community